Luka Malešević

-Luka Malešević (born 1 August 1998) is a Montenegrin professional footballer who plays as an defender for OFK Petrovac.
+Luka Malešević (born 1 August 1998) is a Montenegrin professional footballer who plays as a defender for Otrant-Olympic.

 Career

 Malešević began his career with Budućnost Podgorica, making his only senior appearance for the club in 2016.
 He spent time on loan with Montenegrin Second League club Mornar Bar between 2016 and 2018.
 In 2018, he made the move to Iskra Danilovgrad, where he made 87 appearances in all competitions and played with Iskra in their UEFA Europa League qualifying matches.

-In 2021, Malešević signed a three-and-a-half year deal with Serbian SuperLiga side Radnik Surdulica, but he and the club mutually agreed to terminate his deal at the club on 25 November 2021.
+In 2021, Malešević signed a three-and-a-half-year deal with Serbian SuperLiga side Radnik Surdulica, but he and the club mutually agreed to terminate his deal at the club on 25 November 2021.

 On 2 March 2022, he moved to the United States, where he holds citizenship, signing with USL Championship club Rio Grande Valley FC.